kuzzleio/documentation-old/src/sdk-reference/memory-storage/hstrlen.md

 ---

-## Callback response
+## Callback Response

-Resolves to the string length of a field's value.
+Returns the string length of a field's value.